-The gorgeous art you see on the cover, back cover and pages in between was provided by Omushkego artists: Betty Albert, John Reuben, Patrick Cheechoo and Robin Kioke.
+The gorgeous art you see on the cover, back cover and pages in between was provided by artists from the Omushkego Artist Collective: Betty Albert, John Reuben, Patrick Cheechoo and Robin Kioke.
 These stunning art pieces help us to tell our story in our Omushkego way and help us celebrate who we are and our culture and lands.
 We thank the artists.
-Galen Boulanger connected the artists to Anna, the project lead, and we thank him for his work too to support a thriving network of Omushkego artists.
+Galen Boulanger connected the artists to Anna, the project lead, and we thank him for his work in supporting a thriving network of Omushkego artists.
+To get in touch about artist collaborations, please contact Galen through the Omushkego Artist Collective at galenboulanger@mushkegowuk.ca.